codacy/docs/docs/organizations/managing-security-and-risk.md

 ### How Codacy manages findings detected during software composition analysis (SCA) {: id="opening-and-closing-sca-items"}

 !!! note
-    To make sure that Codacy detects dependency issues correctly:

-    -   [Enable code patterns](../repositories-configure/configuring-code-patterns.md) belonging to the Trivy tool.
+    To make sure that Codacy detects dependency issues correctly, [enable code patterns](../repositories-configure/configuring-code-patterns.md) belonging to the Trivy tool.

 Vulnerable dependencies are a specific GIT repository finding.
 Similarly to other repository findings, Codacy opens an issue whenever a commit is analyzed.

-Additionaly, Codacy scans your codebase every evening to see if it is affected by any newly discovered vulnerabilities.
+Additionally, Codacy scans your codebase every evening to see if it's affected by any newly discovered vulnerabilities.

 !!! important
     The proactive SCA scanning is a business tier feature.
 If you are a Codacy Pro customer interested in upgrading to gain access to this feature, reach out to our customer success team.